 The King-Cháves-Parks Future Faculty Fellowship Program initiative was created by the Michigan State Legislature in 1986 as part of the larger King-Chávez-Parks Initiative designed to stem the downward spiral of college graduation rates for students academically or economically disadvantaged in post-secondary education.
 Future Faculty Fellows are eligible to pursue a master's or doctoral degree at the public universities in Michigan.
 SVSU provides the KCP Future Faculty Fellowship for master and doctorate programs as a financial award.
 Future Faculty Fellowship graduates are obligated, to obtain a postsecondary faculty teaching or approved administration position at a public or private, 2-or-4-year, in-state or out-of-state postsecondary institution and remain in that position for up to three (3) years equivalent full-time.
 Fellows who do not fulfill the teaching and/or other obligations of their Fellowship Agreement may be placed in default, which results in their fellowship converting to a loan repaid to the State of Michigan.

-For more information on the KCP program, please refer to the KingChavezParksInitiative website.
+Applications will be available October of current year.
+For more information on the KCP program, please refer to the State of Michigan KCP website.

-If you have further questions regarding this program, please contact Dr. Mamie T. Thorns in the Office of Diversity Programs at (989) 964-4068 or by email at firstname.lastname@example.org.
+For questions regarding this program, please contact Dr. Mamie T. Thorns in the Office of Diversity Programs at (989) 964-4068 or by email at firstname.lastname@example.org.